phading-dev/web/turnup.md

+1. Run `turnup.sh`.
-1. Create origin server SSL certificates in Cloudflare and uploads to GCS.
+1. Go to Cloudflare and create origin server SSL certificates and go to Google Cloud to upload to GCS.